"The universe is made up of precise ratios and patterns all around us." - Teller

 The frame within the first plate is oval, a shape that has always been associated with that which gives life, symbolically and literally.
 This life-giving quality is emphasized by the fact that the oval is comprised of two living branches, knotted together.

 In the frame, we see a figure lying on the ground sleeping.
-On the ladder between heaven and earth are two angels—one descending, the other ascending—who are blowing trumpets by the sleeping figure in order to "awaken him".
+On the ladder between heaven and earth are two angels—one descending, the other ascending—who are blowing trumpets by the sleeping figure, spiritually calling him in order to "awaken him"

-Jung has commented that this figure represents a person who is "profoundly unconscious of himself".
+This figure represents a person who is "profoundly unconscious of himself".
 He is one of the "sleepers," the "blind" or "blindfolded," whom we encounter in the illustrations of certain alchemical treatises.
-They are the "unawakened" who are still unconscious of themselves, who have not yet integrated their future, more extensive personality, their "wholeness," or, in the language of the mystics, the ones who are not yet "enlightened."
+They are the "sleepers" who are still unconscious of themselves, who have not yet integrated their future, more extensive personality, their "wholeness," or, in the language of the mystics, the ones who are not yet "enlightened."

 This observation underscores the traditional esoteric meaning of Jacob’s ladder.
 Before Jacob went to sleep, he did not know the sacrality of the place, but when he awakened, he did.
 His subsequent naming of the place (formerly Luz) was thus an intentional (i.e., cognizant) act of cosmicization.

 Furthermore, again in keeping with the esoteric meaning of Jacob’s ladder, such an awakened one becomes responsible for the function previously exercised by the angels; i.e.," helping others awaken".
-Now, Jacob is "one who sees".
+Now, Jacob is "one who sees from within through his awakened state and awareness of spiritual connection, purpose and connection with the heavens, and communication with spiritual realm beyond the veil"

 Peace!